Authentic Lessons for 21st Century Learning

 Use the attached Lesson Slides to guide the lesson.
 Review the essential question and learning objective on slides 3 and 4.

 Transition to slide 5 and introduce the Chat Stations strategy.
-Place students into groups of three to four and have each group stand by one of the attached Opening Statements Posters and provide each student with three sticky notes.
+Place students into groups of three to four.
+Have each group stand by one of the attached Opening Statements and provide each student with three sticky notes.

 Have each group discuss the question on their poster, write their answer on a sticky note, and place it near the poster.

-Next, have students rotate to the next poster and repeat the process.
-After each group has answered all the questions, have them return to the poster at which they started.
-Have students to read all of the sticky notes and organize them by similar ideas.
+Have students rotate to the next poster and repeat the process.
+After each group has answered all the questions, display slide 6 and have them return to the poster at which they started.
+Have students read all of the sticky notes and organize them by similar ideas.

 Ask each group to share what the sticky notes at their poster say and what they notice about the responses.